beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 This document aims at make a complete description of the continuous integration system used in BEEVA projects.

-Using CI we will be able to keep a making sure the software checked in on the mainline is always in a state that can be deployed.
+Using CI we will be able to asure the software checked in on the mainline is always in a state that can be deployed.
 Test, support, development and operations work together as one delivery team to automate and streamline the build, test and release process.

 Continuous Delivery is the natural extension of Continuous Integration: an approach in which teams ensure that every change to the system is releasable, and that we can release any version at the push of a button.

-To help in this work, there are a variety of tools available like Jenkins, Apache Continuum or Bamboo.
+To help in this work, there are a variety of tools and plugins available like Jenkins, Apache Continuum or Bamboo, git/github, Maven, Sonar, Selenium, etc

 ## Architecture, technologies and tools